-This includes the review and consideration of existing Provincial, Regional and local policies and regulations applicable to the subject lands, including, but may not be limited to, the Provincial Growth Plan (Places to Grow) and Greenbelt Legislation, Highway 427 Corridor Extension Environmental Assessment, the Western Vaughan Arterial Road Improvements Environmental Assessment, Region of York Official Plan/Amendments, Kleinburg-Nashville Heritage Conservation District Plan, Kleinburg-Nashville Community Plan Natural Environment Background Study, Toronto and Region Conservation Authority Regulation(s) and the draft Terrestrial Natural Heritage Strategy, Kleinburg Official Plan/Amendments and zoning provisions.
+This includes the review and consideration of existing Provincial, Regional and local policies and regulations applicable to the subject lands, including, but may not be limited to, the Provincial Growth Plan (Places to Grow) and Greenbelt Legislation, Highway 427 Corridor Extension Environmental Assessment, the Western Vaughan Arterial Road Improvements Environmental Assessment, Region of York Official Plan/Amendments, Kleinburg-Nashville Heritage Conservation District Plan, Kleinburg-Nashville Community Plan Natural Environment Background Study, Toronto and Region Conservation Authority Regulation(s) and the draft Terrestrial Natural Heritage Strategy, Vaughan's "Active Together" Master Plan, Kleinburg Official Plan/Amendments and zoning provisions.
 These documents will provide the regulatory basis/framework for the Study.